Chapter 9.2 Trading, Merchants, and Markets

 Mobile Merchant Evictions

-In outposts, property owners can evict merchants regardless of legal zoning laws.
+In outposts, and private areas, property owners can evict merchants regardless of legal zoning laws.
 The merchants have 30 minutes to leave the area.
-When the time is up, merchants are criminally trespassing, and the wagon/cart, and items start their decay timers, and can be moved, confiscated, damaged, or destroyed by land owners.
+When the time is up, merchants are criminally trespassing, and can be moved, confiscated, damaged, or destroyed by land owners.
 It is best to work with players and outposts to ensure you’re not being in the way and lending yourself to issues.
 Player driven organized merchant guilds can help try to dispute disagreements, and can steer merchants away from poorly organized outposts and properties.
+Players setting up any shop can see the zoning rules in their store/counter hub.